Back to all Advice

 • Don’t binge on your work just because you are making good progress that day.
 Put it down at the scheduled end of your day and pick it up tomorrow.
 If you over-do it today, you are likely to crash in the days or weeks ahead, and you won’t be better off than with a steady schedule.
 Conversely, if you stop before you are done, it is often easy and fun to pick up your work the next day so you can keep going.

 • Make friends with your classmates and other peers.
 These are the people who best understand the challenges you are going through, and who will be there to celebrate your successes.
+These formative years with peers can't be recreated as you get more senior.
 My grad-school friends were instrumental in making my Ph.D. a positive experience, and seeing these friends at conferences and meetings is one of the most rewarding parts of my business travel.

 • Get familiar with, and utilize, your campus’s resources for physical and mental health.